Lup3n/PythonGameProject/README.md

 ### How To Run

+For Uni Professor:

+    Download the provided code into the same strucutre as uploaded Then nagivate into the directory with the game.
+    Run the game.py file with python.

 For Linux:

     Open your terminal and navigate to the directory where you want to download the game.